Lomank123/django-practice/README.md

 # django-practice

 The goal is to practice remained django features which never been used before.
-Most of custom implementations are covered with tests.

 ## Table of contents